Hi, I'm Steven Kozar, the guy behind this blog...

 Here's me with one of my "online mentors" Chris Rosebrough (This is when we first met in person, and I had just given him a print of my watercolor):

-Here's me and my new pastor, Joshua Janke ; although he's much younger than me, he's the most knowledgable, trained and qualified pastor I've ever had!
+Here's me and my pastor, Joshua Janke, from Risen Savior Lutheran Church; although he's much younger than me, he's the most knowledgeable, trained and qualified pastor I've ever had!
 (Plus, we joke around a lot):

 Here's me with Craig Parton, from Issues, Etc. and The International Academy of Apologetics, Evangelism and Human Rights, where I studied in July of 2016: